Logo

 Former Boston Bruins superstar, Cam Neely, was the consummate rugged right winger who was an elite scorer, as well as a celebrated tough guy.
 But Bam-Bam Cam took a cheap shot from Penguins defenseman, Ulf Samuelsson, in Game 3 of the 1991 Prince of Whales Conference Finals and sustained a career-altering knee injury.

 Injuries can affect numerous things, such as regular season games all the way up to the Stanley Cup.
 This includes not only who will win the Stanley Cup, but who even makes it to the Stanley Cup finals.
-Not all injuries have the largest impact, but many players will see a costly injury at some point causing them to miss out on game time, or even a full season.
+Not all injuries have the largest impact, but many players will see a costly injury at some point causing them to miss out on game time or even a full season.

-Understanding The NHL Injury Report
+Understanding the NHL Injury Report

 If you want to get into hockey and make money betting on NHL games during the regular season then you need to know where to find updated injury reports.
-Knowing who’s playing, and more importantly, who’s not, can have an enormous impact on your NHL betting success rate, especially if you want to bet on player prop bets or team futures in addition to other betting markets.
+Knowing who’s playing and more importantly, who’s not, can have an enormous impact on your NHL betting success rate, especially if you want to bet on player prop bets or team futures in addition to other betting markets.

 OddsTrader’s injury tracker provides the information needed to find out what kind of injury is sidelining players on each of the NHL teams.